-Map objects are items that we have detected in images and placed in a 3D space.
-Using computer vision, we recognize objects within the image and do a 3D reconstruction of the scene to position the objects on the map.
+Map features are items that we have detected in images and placed in a 3D space.
+Using computer vision, we recognize objects within images and reconstruct the 3D scene structure to position these objects on the map as map features.

-There are two important notes on map objects.
+There are two important notes on map features.

-- To estimate the location of the map object, the map object needs to be detected in two or more images.
-The positions of the images are then used to calculate the position of the map object.
+- To estimate the location of the object on the map, the object needs to be detected in two or more images.
+The positions of the images are then used to calculate the position of the map feature.
 Keep this in mind when choosing the interval of the images you capture—more images means more data points to triangulate the position of the object more closely.